gravitational/teleport/docs/4.3/enterprise/ssh_sso.md

 ## Working with External Email Identity

-Along with sending groups, an SSO provider will also provide a users email address.
+Along with sending groups, an SSO provider will also provide a user's email address.
+In many organizations, the username that a person uses to log into a system is the same as the first part of their email address - the 'local' part.
+For example, `dave.smith@acme.com` might log in with the username `dave.smith`.
+Teleport 4.2.6+ adds an easy way to extract the first part of an email address so it can be used as a username - this is the `{% raw %}{{email.local}}{% endraw %}` function.

-This can be accessed via `{% raw %}{{external.email}}{% endraw %}`.
-This is helpful to have a continuation of identity, but often the first part of the email.
-The local part.
+If the email claim from the identity provider (which can be accessed via `{% raw %}{{external.email}}{% endraw %}`) is sent and contains an email address, you can extract the 'local' part of the email address before the @ sign like this: `{% raw %}{{email.local(external.email)}}{% endraw %}`

-Is useful to send to other systems as it's unique.
-Teleport 4.3 has extended the variable interpolation, to extract this local part.
+Here's how this looks in a Teleport role:

 ```yaml
 kind: role